This post was updated on May 19, 2023

 The highest CYL number that we can correct at Zenni is +/-6.00.
 Since the majority of the lenses we offer accommodate this CYL correction, you have plenty of frame options to choose from.

-There is an extra-strength charge on orders of single-vision lenses when the prescription indicates a strong astigmatism, since these are more complicated to produce.
+There is an extra-strength charge on orders of single-vision lenses when the prescription indicates strong astigmatism since these are more complicated to produce.
 Bifocal or progressive lenses with high CYL numbers that call for strong astigmatism corrections do not have any extra charges.

-If you’re in the market for some new frames that can accommodate astigmatism corrections, discover our latest styles here.
+If you’re in the market for some new frames that can accommodate astigmatism corrections, discover our newest eyeglasses frame styles.